Marketing the bold innovators that are slashing the legal industry’s Gordian knot.

 It contains a reference to the Altman Weil 2014 Chief Legal Officers Survey, which indicated that, during the past 12 months, almost 17 per cent of chief legal officers surveyed had outsourced work to companies that were not law firms.

 CLOs also reported that “non-law firms” accounted for 3.9 per cent of their budgets in 2012, 6 per cent in 2013 and 7.1 per cent in 2014.
 It’s a good bet that this type of growth will not be a trend, but will become the norm.

-In Canada, a number of alternative legal services providers, such as Conduit Law, Axess Law and Avōkka LLP are going concerns, while Cognition LLP and Delegatus Legal Services Inc., both of which have been operating since 2005, are on growth trajectories.
+In Canada, a number of alternative legal services providers, such as Conduit Law, Axess Law and Avōkka LLP are going concerns, while Cognition LLP (now Caravel Law) and Delegatus Legal Services Inc., both of which have been operating since 2005, are on growth trajectories.
 More Canadian alternatives are either in start-up or incubating.

 In April 2015, a handful of Ontario lawyers who could be described as “unlawyerly,” only because they don’t fit the conventional mould, took at shot at becoming benchers with the Law Society of Upper Canada.
 Nova Scotia and Quebec also elected governors to their respective law societies around the same time.
 Any addition of unlawyers to these ranks can be expected to add a dash of colour, flourish and new ways of doing things.